van001/lesscode-fp/README.md

 ### Functor ###
-The next few principles have been borrowed from [Category Theory](https://en.wikipedia.org/wiki/Category_theory), which provide laws / abstractions on fransform data from one category into another.
+The next few principles have been borrowed from [Category Theory](https://en.wikipedia.org/wiki/Category_theory), which provide laws / abstractions for transforming from one category into another.
 I will try to simplify category theory jargon using real-world examples.

 Programming is all about transforming (morphing) data from one form (category) to another.